 Ventilation is an important issue for every restaurant.
 In a commercial restaurant, there are many areas that also need safety from different kinds of hazards at all times.
 If you are a restaurant owner, the responsibility of keeping your employees and customers safe is something you can never ignore.

-A large restaurant is a hub of activities – food preparation, food serving, collecting pots, cleaning, unloading equipment etc. A busy restaurant also receives a lot of customers throughout its hours of operation.
-To keep the restaurant business growing and everyone inside it safe, you should make sure that the distinct areas of the restaurant are free from safety hazards and odour.
-Customers will stop visiting a restaurant which is smelly.
+A large restaurant is a hub of activities – food preparation, food serving, collecting pots, cleaning, unloading equipment, etc. A busy restaurant also receives a lot of customers throughout its hours of operation.
+To keep the restaurant business growing and everyone inside it safe, you should make sure that the distinct areas of the restaurant are free from safety hazards and odor.
+Customers will stop visiting a restaurant that is smelly.
 Fumes created by the cooking processes in the kitchen will make it difficult for the employees to work efficiently.

 Therefore, it is crucial that your restaurant is fitted with a good HVAC system for proper ventilation and indoor comfort.

 What is an HVAC System?